Apartamentos Turísticos Antonio Parra

 Las Tres Caídas (Holy Wednesday)

 Residing in the Diocesan Sanctuary of San Lucas.
-The "Santísimo Cristo de la Salud" commands immense devotion in Jerez; he is known as the "Lord of San Lucas."
-This brotherhood is the heir to an ancient faith, and its passage through the streets is a display of popular fervor and a heart-wrenching silence.
+The Christ of Health holds boundless devotion in Jerez; he is the "Lord of San Lucas."
+His brotherhood is the heir to an ancient and deep faith.

 El Nazareno & Santo Crucifijo (The Night of Jesus)

-The "Lord of Jerez" (El Nazareno) draws thousands of followers behind his cross.
-In contrast, the Santo Crucifijo represents absolute silence and the pinnacle of elegance during the "Madrugá" (dawn).
+The "Lord of Jerez" draws thousands of pilgrims behind his cross.
+In contrast, the Santo Crucifijo represents absolute silence and the maximum elegance of the early morning hours.

 El Cristo (Good Friday)

-The "Cristo de la Expiración" in San Telmo.
-Its deep link to the neighborhood and its characteristic natural hair wig are the emotional climax of Jerez's Passion.
+The Christ of the Expiration in San Telmo.
+Its bond with the neighborhood and its characteristic natural hair mane are the emotional closing of the Passion in Jerez.

 Santa Marta (Holy Saturday)

-The pride of San Mateo.
-A brotherhood with unique iconography that processes through the streets of our neighborhood, bringing the warmth of the local community.
+Our pride in San Mateo.
+A brotherhood with unique iconography that processes through the streets of our neighborhood, providing the closeness of the local community.

 ✨ BOOK NOW FOR 2026

-Discover the places and moments where emotion becomes palpable each day:
+Discover the places and moments where emotion becomes palpable every day.
+Between moments, don't forget to recharge in the establishments of our Jerez Tabancos Guide.

 PALM SUNDAY

-- La Estrella: Their departure, with children from La Salle singing emotionally at the beginning of their route.
+- La Estrella: Its departure, with the children of La Salle singing emotionally at the start of its route.

 - La Merced: The imposing departure of the Virgin from her Basilica under the gaze of the city's Patroness.